-This post is the unedited copy of the review published in Mag the Weekly on 1st April 2016.
+This post is the unedited copy of the review published in Mag the Weekly, on 18th of June 2016.

 By Mohammad Kamran Jawaid